Fiat Panda review - Engines, performance and drive

 The City button on the dash is also handy as it lightens up the steering – so much so that you can make light adjustments with one finger – and makes squeezing in and out of tight gaps in town much easier.
 It feels rather remote, though - so it's best avoided in normal driving and saved for parking.

 The Panda handles well on the open road, too, but sadly the engines can struggle.
 It’s a shame, as their lack of refinement means rivals like the Hyundai i10 and Volkswagen up! have a distinct advantage on longer motorway journeys, especially when compared to more affordable petrol-powered versions of the Fiat.
-The diesel is a little better in this regard, but you'll only be able to find this on the used market these days.
+The diesel was a little better in this regard, but you'll only be able to find this on the used market these days.

 In this review